opencog/atomspace-dht/README.md

 and "active" Atoms.

 ### OpenDHT
-OpenDHT is an internet-wide globally-accesible storage system, providing a variety of distributed hash table services.
+OpenDHT is an internet-wide globally-accessible storage system, providing a variety of distributed hash table services.
 It provides decentralized storage of data.

 ## Alpha version 0.1.2
 Most things mostly work.
 See the [examples](examples).
 Some unit tests pass.
-There are several show-stopper or near-showstopper issues preventing further development see the issues list below.
+There are several show-stopper or near-show-stopper issues preventing further development see the issues list below.

 ### Status